-9 among the top 10 highest peaks in the world are in the Himalayas
+9 of the top 10 highest peaks in the world are in the Himalayas

-Majority of the world’s highest mountain peaks are in the Himalayas including the highest, Mount Everest, which has an elevation of 8,849 meters above sea level.
-Other high peaks include the Kanchenjunga (8,586 meters), Lhotse (8,516 meters), etc. These high peaks make the Himalayas a preferred location for mountaineering.
+The majority of the world’s highest mountain peaks are in the Himalayas including the highest, Mount Everest, which has an elevation of 8,849 m above sea level.
+Other high peaks include the Kanchenjunga (8,586 m), Lhotse (8,516 m), Makalu (8,481 m), etc. These high peaks make the Himalayas a preferred location for mountaineering.

 The climate of the Indian subcontinent is shaped by the Himalayas

 The Himalayan mountain range protects the Indian subcontinent from the cold central Asian winds.
-If there would have been no Himalayan range, the northern plains of India would have been barren, cold having a very low temperature for a major part of the year.
+If there was no Himalayan range, the northern plains of India would have been barren and cold, having a very low temperature for a major part of the year.
 Moreover, it is because of the Himalayas that the monsoon rains are concentrated in the northern plains and foothills making the area suitable for agriculture.

 The Himalayas are the source of three very important rivers of the Indian subcontinent